 Standard tandoori house fare, but far tastier than the average.
 I know of people who come from as far as Bath almost every week to eat here, and with good reason.
 All of the curries are good, but the chef’s specials (in particular the Redland Special – chicken or lamb cooked with minced lamb, served with Pilau Rice & Nan Bread, all for a bargainous £12.50).
 They also do a tasty curry buffet for £9.95 every Sunday.

 Having won more awards than you could shake a poppadom at whilst continuing to grow in popularity across the city, the restaurants still stick to their core principles of offering up authentic and good value Indian street food, whilst sourcing all ingredients as ethically as possible.
 They’ve expanded their menu fairly recently to include more snack and lunchtime options, but the generous thalis are still the star here.
 My Thali tiffin is still one of the best presents I’ve ever received, so if you don’t fancy eating in the restaurant then get one yourselves and take away!

 Bring South Indian cuisine to Zetland rd, this unassuming and cosy restaurant does a fine line in Keralan dishes, from tasty dosa wraps to fish curries.
 The reviews for this place have been fantastic, and it’s well known locally for being the best curry place around.
-The menu is very affordable too, so if you haven’t already sampled food from this part of India, move your feet in the direction of Redland, stat (or to their equally excellent sister restaurant in Clifton Village)
+The menu is very affordable too, so if you haven’t already sampled food from this part of India, move your feet in the direction of Redland, stat.

 This place on Jacobs Wells Rd is small but perfectly formed in every way – the restaurant seats around 30 people and there are only a handful of menu options, but you can see them being made to order from your seat (including the gorgeous naans).
 Highly recommended.